igoramadas/cloudflare-allowme/README.md

 ### Cloudflare API token

 Mandatory.
-First step is to create an API token for the service.
+First step is to create an API token for the service, which is needed to authenticate with Cloudflare.
 If you already have a token with the necessary permissions and want to reuse it, you can skip to step 6.

 1. Go to https://dash.cloudflare.com/profile/api-tokens.
 2. Click on the "Create token" button, then proceed to "Custom token" > "Get started". [⧉](./docs/images/api-tokens.png)